quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-Then we connect to the community service where we had put our notebook Chaintree:
+Then we connect to the community service where we had used to create our notebook
+Chaintree:
 ```javascript
 ...
 const community = await sdk.Community.getDefault()